When is Ms Marvel follow-up The Marvels getting released?

 Ms Marvel has drawn to a close, ending its run as one of the most acclaimed Disney Plus shows to date.

-Iman Vellani won praise for her role as Kamala Khan in the series, but the finale has left fans wanting more.
+Iman Vellani won praise for her role as Kamala Khan in the series, with the finale leaving fans wanting more.

-After a post-credit scene teased what was next for Khan, viewers have been left wondering when exactly they will be able to catch up with the character.
+After a post-credit scene teased what was next for Khan, and an exciting Easter egg made die-hard Marvel fans lose their minds, viewers are now wondering when exactly they will be able to catch up with the character.

 Vellani will appear in Brie Larson’s Captain Marvel sequel, which is titled The Marvels.